 Whilst there is no national rules for when local authorities charge for domiciliary care services (unlike means testing for care in a care home), most English local; authorities are now following the same guidelines as laid down for paying for residential care as detailed by the Care Act.

-Step 3: If you income exceeds this protected amount they expect you to pay a % of this difference towards the cost of the care provided (or it reduces the amount of any direct payment or personal budget awarded).
+Step 3: If your income exceeds this protected amount, they expect you to pay a percentage of this difference towards the cost of the care provided (or it reduces the amount of any direct payment or personal budget awarded).

 Please note: This is only a description of how local authorities assess your means in England.
 Different rules may apply in Scotland or Wales

-Even if you do qualify for some financial assistance from your council, the quantity and consistency of the care you receive can often leave a lot to be desired and may even be insufficient.
+Even if your Local Authority will provide some care at home, the quantity and consistency of the care you receive can often leave a lot to be desired and may even be insufficient.

-Should you want more hours, or more consistency of domiciliary care, and certainly if your non property capital exceeds just £23,250 (2020/21), the only option you may have is for your or family to pay for it yourself.
-So how can you afford better quality of care?
-Well much will depend on just how much savings you already have.
+Should you want more hours, or more consistency of domiciliary care, and certainly if your non-property capital exceeds just £23,250 (2021/2), the only option you may have is for your or family to pay for it yourself.

-Should you be fortunate enough to have sufficient savings, one option which many people look at is to purchase an immediate needs care fees funding plan.
+Should you be fortunate enough to have a considerable sum, one option is to consider purchasing an immediate needs annuity or care fees funding plan.

-To get your free no obligation quote for a care fees funding plan, complete our simple care fee funding quotation request form and one of our consultants will call you to discuss in more details.
-You may also like to view and download our free guide to care fee funding plans here
+To get your free no obligation quote for a care fees funding plan, complete our simple care fee funding quotation request form and our regulated specialists Care Financial will call you to discuss in more details.

-If, however, you don't already have sufficient money to buy a care fees annuity, or even buy the care you need, providing you are a homeowner you could consider releasing some equity from your home to provide the necessary funds.
+If, you don't already have sufficient money, providing you are a homeowner you could consider releasing some equity from your home to provide the necessary funds.
 To find out more information about equity release visit equity release.

 Head Office Address: